NRRA’s COVID-19 Support for Municipal Members

 The Northeast Resource Recovery Association (NRRA) has created an NRRA Facility Impact Report that provides examples of how NRRA Members are changing their facility operations in response to Coronavirus (COVID-19).
+The report categorizes facility changes into one of four categories: (1) safety precautions and public education; (2) temporarily not accepting certain recyclables; (3) temporarily stopping recycling; and (4) facility closure.
 Click Here to view this report.
-We will update it as new information is shared.
+We updated it regularly as new information is shared.
 Please let us know what your facility is doing by taking our survey.

 The following information is provided for informational purposes for our members.
 Original sources for this information are provided as hyperlinks; please review those original documents for more details.